OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/Warwick.md

 Computation (https://icerm.brown.edu/simonscollaboration/) started in the northeast US in July 2017, with LMFDB development as one of its aims.
-John Cremona is an Affiliated Scientist with this collaboration and will represent ODK at its first biannual conference on algorithmic number theory at MIT.
+John Cremona is an Affiliated Scientist with this collaboration and represented ODK at its first biannual conference on algorithmic number theory at MIT in August 2018.

 </section>